onyx-platform/onyx-dashboard/README.md

 or by setting the environment variables in your shell.

-Then open a terminal and type `lein figwheel` to start the Figwheel build (https://github.com/bhauman/lein-figwheel).
+Then open a terminal and run `lein figwheel` to start the Figwheel build (https://github.com/bhauman/lein-figwheel).

 and run `lein repl` to start your repl.

-In the REPL, type
+In the REPL, run

 ```clojure
 (user/go)